 - I make almost every thing we eat from scratch.
 Organic processed foods with more wholesome ingredients are so, so expensive…and not always that much better for you.
 Making our food from scratch is healthier and much less expensive.

 - I go easy on the cheese.
 Cheese can be expensive…especially the raw, organic cheese we prefer.
 I sprinkle it lightly on pizza and casseroles…and you can’t even tell.
 I also know how to make my own mozzarella, so that saves money.
 (Oh my goodness…I’ve been promising forever to tell you how to do that, huh?
 I really, really will.
 Really.)

 Here is a bit of our food budget break down for you for 2009:

 Last year we bought a half of a cow…and I don’t know how it’s happened, because we haven’t been skimping, but we still have a bunch of steak and roast left.
 (I think it’s something like Elijah and the widow and how God made the widow’s little bit of oil and flour never run out!
 1 Kings 17:7-24) Because of the extra steak and roast…I don’t think we’ll need to buy an entire half cow this year.
 At this point, I think we’ll just be ordering ground beef and stew meat from a farm about an hour away.
 They raise their cows on grass and organic hay.
 It is SUCH good meat!
-We also get our free range chickens from this same farm (North Star Neighbors…for any of you who live in Nebraska want to take advantage of this service).
+We also get our free range chickens from this same farm.

 Our meat cost per month for beef and whole chicken should be about $70.00